CarpentryConnect/carpentryconnect.org/online.markdown

 	- where will collaborative notes from all sessions be linked from?
 	- where can attendees share their post-event think pieces?
 	- where can session presenters and session attendees continue their discussions?
 - Design a post-event survey, to help capture the feedback of your session presenters and attendees.
+[Here's an example of a post-event survey](https://www.surveymonkey.com/r/carpentrieslongtermassessment) with questions you can ask
 - Run an organiser’s retrospective, to help garner feedback from co-organisers
 - Develop a template document with some open-ended, broad-range questions to help your event attendees write their wrap-up blog posts